mikrowellentoast/NoMoreCombatLog/README.md

 ### Combat Logging Prevention
 - If a tagged player logs out before the timer ends, they are automatically killed.
+- Players can be prevented from using portals while in combat.

 ### Retaliation Mode (optional)
 - Tag only applies if the victim retaliates within a time window.
 - Optional feature allowing more flexible PvP rules.

-### Portal Restrictions
-- Players can be prevented from using portals while in combat.

 ---